CoMMALab/DiffVineSimPy/README.md

 # Differentiable Vine Simulator

-This is a differentiable forward-dynamics solver for an extendable, soft vine robot.
-Due to the high DoF of such a robot and complex propagation of forces through the body, we find that naive force-based methods are not sufficent for a stable simulation.
-Instead, we use a QP solver to find the global optimum next state based on a set of explicit constraints and energy-minimization formulas.
-This gurantees that the simulated robot will never be in impossible states like penertrating an obstacle, stretch, break apart, or exhibit jitters common to force-based sims.
+This is a differentiable forward-dynamics simulator for an extendable, soft vine robot.
+This accompanies our RoboSoft paper, (link when available).
+We provide also the code for fitting our vine model with various bending models (linear, MLP, real) and video processing code for extracting data fro mreal trials.

 This work is based on https://github.com/charm-lab/Vine_Simulator.